-It’s no secret the mortgage market is constantly fluctuating – rates go up and down, making it difficult to predict the best time to buy a house or secure the rate for your mortgage renewal or refinance.
+It’s no secret the mortgage market is constantly fluctuating—rates go up and down and make it difficult to predict the best time to buy a house or secure the rate for your mortgage renewal or refinancing.

-As a mortgage broker I can hold rates for up to 120 days and if rates go lower we then can adjust accordingly to ensure you receive the lowest rate available for your situation.
+As a mortgage broker I can hold rates for up to 120 days and if rates go lower, we can adjust accordingly to ensure you receive the lowest rate available for your situation.

 This article is written by or on behalf of an outsourced columnist and does not necessarily reflect the views of Castanet.